Is Cardinal Newman's idea of conscience 'precisely modernist'?

 ‘He loved Catholicism so he thought he would buy it and have it in his garage.
 He remained a Protestant down deep, but he acquired some Catholicism.
 That’s my opinion of Newman.’

-These statements of Bishop Sanborn are indefensible.
+These statements of the bishop are indefensible.
 It is worth taking some time to address them in depth.

-But before so doing: Bishop Sanborn presents the text as if it recounts an event which actually happened, and which even made him sick.
+But before so doing: the bishop presents the text as if it recounts an event which actually happened, and which even made him sick.
 In fact, it did not happen at all.

 It is unfortunate to have to ask this, but we cannot help wondering whether the bishop has actually read the book (or even the section) upon which he bases his condemnation, or has merely forgotten what it says.
 Either way, condemnations and criticisms made on the basis of a text which one has not read, or about which one has forgotten, are not of very great weight.